jasontcrabtree/bug-checklist/README.md

 - E.g. Node 18.4.0 being installed in user directory, being used over NVM 21.5.0

-1. Are you refreshing the right page/file/folder?
+3. Are you refreshing the right page/file/folder?

+- E.g. refreshing live browser